Environmental Science and Policy, MS

 Choose Your Career

 Influence and make policy as a leader, analyst, advocate, consultant, or manager.
 Work for a government agency, a legislative committee staff, a high-tech company, consultancy, think tank or non-profit advocacy organization.
+Investigate the inner workings of natural ecosystems and explore new approaches to solve our environmental problems.

 There has never been a better time to consider a career in environmental science and policy.
 Related positions are on the rise in response to a surge in sustainable technologies, new energy markets, environmental disasters, and support for improved conservation policies.
 Applicants with training and experience in brokering the science-policy interface will have a competitive advantage.